Where you are defines you: Mobile in advocacy efforts

 Advocacy doesn’t have to be limited to targeting people for vaccines; it can also be public awareness campaigns like a call to enroll in healthcare or for a hurricane preparedness campaign (trigger-based advertising lets marketers ping everyone in the impacted area when a hurricane alert is sent out by the weather stations).
 The possibilities are endless.

 How to develop your mobile audience

 By using location indicators, marketers can identify target audiences and understand new approaches to reach them.
-This is especially true when it comes to historical movement data, which enables marketers to make logical connections in regards to which devices belong to consumers who likely have children or work in the education or medical fields where it’s required to have the shot (to go back to our previous example tied to flu season).
-A device belonging to an adult shows up at a school every day at 8am and 3pm, we can reasonably deduce that the owner is a parent or some type of caretaker.
-If the device stays at the school throughout the day, every day, the likelihood is high the owner is a teacher or other type of educator.
-The same can be said for a device seen at a hospital every day for multiple hours being a medical worker.
+This is especially true when it comes to historical movement data, which enables marketers to make logical connections in regards to which devices belong to specific audience groups who say work in the education or medical fields where it’s required to have the shot (to go back to our previous example tied to flu season).
+Devices belonging to people seen at a hospital every day for multiple hours over the course of time could be a medical worker.
 All these candidates are very likely to need flu shots and, thus, likely have a higher conversion rate when presented the ad.

 Measuring a successful campaign

 Marketing efforts to identify and reach their ideal audience are meaningless unless the results can prove a change in awareness.